 If your interested, you can access the e-book: here.

-On December, we organized a webinar in a round table format (in Spanish) that discussed trade and tax related matters.
-You can access the video in the following link: Webinar.
+In December, we organized a webinar in a round table format (in Spanish) that discussed trade and tax-related matters.
+You can access the video at the following link: Webinar.

 The “Free Zone of the Northern Border” program will be valid until 2024 in accordance with the decrees signed by the President of Mexico, AMLO, on November 27th, 2020.
 Established in 2018, the program grants tax incentives on VAT, Income Tax (“ISR”), and the Special Tax on Production and Services (“IEPS”) applicable to fuels to companies located in the northern border strip.
 A more detailed description of the benefits of this program is discussed in our Tax Chapter of the Doing Business Guide.